 The study looked at the white blood cell count (a marker of infection) in participants following 29 hours of wakefulness.
 It found that severe sleep loss jolts the immune system into action, reflecting the same type of immediate response shown during exposure to stress.

-Our body is made up of 60% water, so making sure that you are getting optimal amounts of water is essential for feeling good with optimal health and energy.
+Our body is made up of 60% water, so making sure that you are getting optimal amounts of water is essential for feeling good with optimal wellness and immunity.

 Water transports nutrients throughout the body, aids in digestion, regulates temperature, facilitates all pathways of detoxification, protects our joints, promotes healthy bowel movements, improves mental concentration and relieves fatigue.